 (1) "Inherited" Qualified Plans Before the Pension Protection Act.

-Unfortunately, many qualified plans require non-spouse beneficiaries of a deceased participant's interest in the plan to take either a lump sum distribution in one year or distribution over a very short number of years of the participant's entire interest in the plan.
+Unfortunately, many qualified plans require non-spouse beneficiaries of a deceased participant's interest in the plan to take either a lump sum distribution or distribution over a very short number of years of the participant's entire interest in the plan.
 This plan requirement is not based on federal tax law, but is included for the administrative convenience of the company sponsoring the plan.
 If such a full distribution had occurred before the end of 1999, 5-year averaging would have been available to the beneficiary to help alleviate the income tax burden.
-Once 5-year averaging went away, the beneficiary who had to take a large distribution of the amount inherited from the deceased participant's qualified plan in a single year had to pay income tax on the entire taxable amount received.
+Once 5-year averaging went away, the beneficiary who had to take a large distribution of the amount inherited from the deceased participant's qualified plan in a single year had to pay income tax on the entire taxable amount received in that one year.
 (Remember that, because qualified plans and IRAs are "income in respect of a decedent" or "IRD", they do not get a step up in basis at death.
-IRC § 1014(c).)
-Some qualified plans do permit non-spouse beneficiaries to take distribution of the participant's interest in the plan pursuant to the minimum distribution rules, allowing a designated beneficiary to use his/her life expectancy for calculating MRDs after the participant's death.
+IRC $\S 1014(c)$ .) plans do permit non-spouse beneficiaries to take distribution of the participant's interest in the plan pursuant to the minimum distribution rules, allowing a designated beneficiary to use his/her life expectancy for calculating MRDs from the inherited plan/IRA after the participant's death.
 Some plans that don't require an immediate lump sum distribution of the entire inherited plan amount may require distribution to the participant's beneficiary pursuant to the 5-year rule, even if another method would be permitted under the federal rules.
 The reason for these policies is that administrators of qualified plans do not want to maintain distribution responsibility for anyone other than the participant and his spouse.

 (a) Inherited Qualified Plans After The Pension Protection Act.

-The Pension Protection Act of 2006 ("PPA") allowed non-spouse beneficiaries of qualified retirement plans, for the first time, to make a direct rollover (i.e., a trustee to trustee transfer) of the inherited plan benefits to an "inherited IRA".
-The purpose of this portion of PPA was to enable designated beneficiaries of qualified plans to use a life expectancy payout for the inherited plan benefits.
+The Pension Protection Act of 2006 ("PPA") fixed the problem for beneficiaries who inherited qualified retirement plans that required a more rapid distribution than the federal tax laws allowed.
+Thus, for the first time, non-spouse beneficiaries of qualified plans became able to make a direct rollover (i.e., a trustee to trustee transfer) of the inherited plan benefits to an "inherited IRA".
+The purpose of this portion of the PPA was to enable designated beneficiaries of qualified plans to use a life expectancy payout for their inherited plan benefits.
 This essentially put designated beneficiaries of qualified plans on the same footing as designated beneficiaries of IRAs.
-Unfortunately, it was unclear from PPA whether qualified plan documents had to be amended to allow this type of rollover.
+Unfortunately, it was unclear from the PPA, when first passed, whether qualified plan documents had to be amended to allow this type of rollover.
 The answer turned out to be "Yes".
-Thus, many persons who inherited an interest in a qualified plan shortly after PPA were not able to do a tax-free rollover to an inherited IRA because the qualified plan did not permit it.
-So, in response to this problem, Congress passed the Worker, Retiree and Employee Recovery Act of 2008, providing that, beginning in 2010, all employer plans must be amended to allow nonspouse beneficiaries to make a direct rollover of inherited plan benefits to an inherited IRA.
-Between 2006 and 2010, qualified plans could be amended to allow the direct rollover (and many-but not all-plans did so).
+Thus, many persons who inherited an interest in a qualified plan shortly after PPA became law were not able to do a tax-free rollover to an inherited IRA because the qualified plan did not permit it.
+So, in response to this problem, Congress passed the Worker, Retiree and Employee Recovery Act of 2008, providing that, beginning in 2010, all employer plans must be amended to allow non-spouse beneficiaries to make a direct rollover of inherited plan benefits to an inherited IRA.
+Between 2006 and 2010, qualified plans could be amended to allow the direct rollover (and many-but not all-plans did so during that time).
+Today, all qualified plans must allow the direct rollover of an inherited plan to an inherited IRA.